Appeals and Complaints

 A party who alleges that another party is ineligible for legal aid funding may write to us providing such information as they consider relevant and we will look into the matter.
 Please direct this correspondence to the Client Relations Coordinator.
 We will acknowledge receipt of your letter.
 However, due to the confidentiality provisions, we are not at liberty to provide you with any confirmation or otherwise of the matters alleged or the outcome of any investigations.
 We cannot disclose any information about another person’s situation.

-If anyone has a complaint about the Commission, they can contact the Client Relations Coordinator on (08)8111 5596 or through email
+If anyone has a complaint about the Commission, they can contact the Client Relations Coordinator on (08) 8111 5596 or by email to firstname.lastname@example.org

 The Client Relations Coordinator can also provide assistance in lodging appeals against refusals of aid and help to identify other sources of assistance.